-Autumn Term Report to Governors-A report on the school's policy and special educational needs.
+Annual SEND Report to Governors-A report on the school's policy and special educational needs.

-Date of report: November 2023 SEN Governor: Siobhan Waterhouse
+Date of report: November 2024

+SENCo: Siobhan Waterhouse SEN governor: Laura Strachan

 At Norton Hill Primary School, we are working together to raise the outcomes for all children in our care.
 It is our team's collective role to enable all children to reach their full potential.
-We offer our children a well-balanced curriculum, we challenge all our children using a range of different strategies both inside and outside of the classroom.
+We offer our children a well-balanced curriculum and make reasonable adjustments to support all children with additional needs.
+We challenge all our children using a range of different strategies both inside and outside of the classroom.
 We use a variety of tools and adaptations to enable all children to access daily learning challenges, children are also supported via self-led Discovery Time sessions suited to their age and stage of development.
 We are building curious learners regardless of barriers and we are always seeking new ways to help engage children with SEND in our classrooms.
 Each child is supported on their own journey via different means, some by question and support sessions, others by adapted knowledge and skills focus time.
 Regardless of the level of support required, our team is committed to each and every child leaving Norton Hill Primary with the knowledge and skills to support them in future years.